iTubeGamer/h2dbexample/README.md

 # h2dbexample
-mondial example of a h2 database
+simple example of a h2 database